 How Chatbots in the Retail Industry Increase Customer Engagement?

 The most successful example of how chatbots empowered brick and mortar stores to compete with the wave of e-commerce, is a humanoid chatbot named Pepper.

-The Mall of America transformed their customer experience with their in-store chatbot called Pepper.
-Pepper delighted the customers by assisting them with various tasks at the mall such as providing them with directions to the nearest stores, answering their queries regarding latest deals, recommending events and gifts for the holiday season etc.
+The Mall of America transformed their customer experience with its in-store chatbot called Pepper.
+Pepper delighted the customers by assisting them with various tasks at the mall such as providing them with directions to the nearest stores, answering their queries regarding the latest deals, recommending events and gifts for the holiday season, etc.

 Thus, with Pepper, the Mall of America was able to not only help the customers in an engaging manner but also stand out amongst their fellow competitors.
 Having a chatbot in a retail business can, therefore, spike your revenues in the most lucrative way possible.
 Here is how chatbots can boost your retail business:

 - Notify Customers about New Items in Stock

 Customers who have shopped with a particular retail store in the past are more likely to be interested in shopping with them again.
 A chatbot helps retailers to notify these customers about the fresh stock arrivals and latest deals.
 This means more opportunities for retailers to cross-sell and upsell their products.
 Chatbots can even send these notifications tailored as per the customer’s requirements, based on the data gathered on their previous shopping experience.

 - Be the Perfect Shopping Assistants